 Moving household items (typically when using a moving company) to Mexico in large quantities involves special requirements and documentation, including your immigration status and various customs declarations.
 The goods themselves are restricted to used (not new) items that are normally part of a household, such as furniture, clothing, linens, and appliances.
 Permissible items generally are allowed without trade duties (duty tax), but requirements vary.
 Minimize problems and fees by learning about all applicable requirements and preparing your documents and shipments accordingly.
-Please note, sending clothing, electronics, personal items, books, etc by courier may result is large fees and frequently, outright denial by Aduana (Customs).
-The following are some of the basics to get you started.
+Please note, sending clothing, electronics, personal items, books, etc by courier may result in large fees and frequently, outright denial by Aduana (Customs).

 Here are some of the documents you are to provide to bring household goods into Mexico: